backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/102 AWS DVA Index.md

 [[SAM]]
 [[CDK]]

+## Cognito

 ## Miscellaneous
 - Typical 3 tier architecture
 	- ![[attachments/Pasted image 20220514121352.png]]
 	- *Data subnet* is also a *private subnet*.

+## Exam Tips
+- There are very very few trick questions
+- If a solution seems feasible but *highly complicated, it's probably wrong*